 Compliance with the terms of the Distributor's Warranties for Honda Motorcycle Emission Control Systems is necessary in order to maintain a valid emissions system warranty (USA only).

-The Vehicle Emission Control Information label is located on the left side of the swingarm.
+The Vehicle Emission Control Information label is located left side of the rear frame.